ut-ras/robomaster_cv_python/Stories.md

 ### Lidar Research
 #### Aaditya, Leo, Samik, Tanay, Will
 Objective: We have a lot to learn
-Here is the (notes)[Lidar Max Debrief.md] from our chat with Maxx.
+See Lidar Max Debrief.md for a chatGPT summary from our chat with Maxx.
+Pay attention to the links at the botton from Maxx.
 Understand it and be able to explain it

 ### Depth Learning Project
 Objective: Learn how ROS subscribers and publishers work by making one for depth calculations